 Change the delay value to 0 seconds, by setting

-Once you are done, press Ctrl+O to save and Ctrl+X to exit and update your GRUB settings by using the command:
+Once you are done, press Ctrl+O and Ctrl+X to save and exit Then update your GRUB settings by using the command:

 8. Configure lightDM